phetsims/geometric-optics/doc/implementation-notes.md

 Physical mirrors do not have an index of refraction.
 Our mirror is modeled as a lens with index of refraction = 2.

-A flat mirror is modeled as a convex mirror with large radius of curvature (100,000cm).
+A flat mirror is modeled as a convex mirror with large radius of curvature (100,000 cm).
 PhET-iO clients should therefore be warned that model Properties are not accurate for the flat mirror.
 For example, focal length will be a very large number, not infinity.

 The shape of the lens, as well as the refraction of the rays within the lens, is "Hollywooded".
 This leads to a few artifacts that we have attempted to minimize.
 See the `isHollywooded` option to [LensShapes.ts](https://github.com/phetsims/geometric-optics/blob/master/js/lens/model/LensShapes.ts).